LinhGo Labs

 Contents

-The most fundamental rule of Clean Architecture is: Dependencies point inward.
-Inner layers should NEVER depend on outer layers.
+This is the cardinal sin of Clean Architecture.
+The most fundamental rule is: Dependencies point inward, always.
+Inner layers (Domain) should NEVER know about outer layers (Infrastructure).

 public class Order